ValentiWorkLearning/Zynq-Design-using-Vivado/README.md

 **Zybo**:  Make sure that the JP7 is set to select USB power, and JP5 is set to JTAG.
 Make sure that a micro-USB cable is connected to the JTAG PROG connector (next to the power supply connector).

 **ZedBoard**:  Make sure that two micro-usb cables are used between the PC and the PROG and the UART connectors of the board and that the board is placed in the JTAG mode (MIO6-MIO2 jumpers are in the Dn position).

+**EBAZ4205**: Make sure that the extension board is connected and PSU/TypeC connectors setup is valid.
+The boards have been modified for supporting JTAG/SDCard boot by default.

 ## Labs Overview: